Project Clarity Phase

-It is a considered first step that allows the brief, architectural intent, and overall scope to be understood before entering the full design process.
+A considered first step that allows the brief, architectural intent, and overall scope to be understood before entering the full design process.

-Establishing direction
+Establishing Direction

-Before formal design work begins, it is important to understand what is being asked of the project — spatially, architecturally, and practically.
+Before formal design work begins, it is important to understand what is being asked of the project - spatially, architecturally, and practically.
+This phase allows ideas to be tested, priorities refined, and assumptions examined, creating a shared understanding of what is both desirable and achievable.

-The Project Clarity Phase adapts to the scale and complexity of each project.
+The phase adapts to the scale and complexity of each project.
+Depending on the brief, this may include:

 • Refinement of the project brief and priorities